 One of the problems of synthetic is the life cycle including its reliance on non-renewable fossil fuels as a raw material and for energy use.
-The use of synthetics continues to grow, mostly due to polyester – which currently makes up 60% of the fibres used in clothing.This has serious consequences for the climate, perpetuating the demand for fossil fuels as a raw material and using large amounts of energy for production, with polyester generating 3 times more CO2 emissions than cotton.
-One of the problem is that 80 per cent used textile and shoes are disposal from which 56 per cent finished in landfill at their end of life and the rest are incinerated which creates harmful air emissions.
+The use of synthetics continues to grow, mostly due to polyester – which currently makes up 60% of the fibres used in clothing.This has serious consequences for the climate, perpetuating the demand for fossil fuels as a raw material and using large amounts of energy for production, with polyester generating three times more CO2 emissions than cotton.
+One of the problems is that 80 percent used textile and shoes are disposed of from which 56 per cent finished in landfill at their end of life and the rest are incinerated which creates harmful air emissions.

 The creation of synthetic materials requires the use of large amounts of toxic chemicals.
-Polyester use antimony as a catalyst.
+Polyesters use antimony as a catalyst.
 Antimony is a carcinogen, toxic to the heart, lung and liver and skin.
 During the Pet production process it is locked into the finished polymer and not a concern in human health, says industry.
 The problem is antimony is expelled with the wastewater into our rivers.
-(175ppm can be leached during dying process).
+(175ppm can be leached during the dying process.).
 Countries that can not afford technologies to remove it release antimony to open waters.
-When polyester is finally incinerated is released a gas (antimony trioxide).
+When polyester is finally incinerated, it is released as a gas (antimony trioxide).
 And during Pet production it produces a sludge that when incinerated creates ash which contains antimony, arsenic and other metals.